Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Power bank manufacturers make some exaggerated claims about the capacity, performance, and durability of their products.
 After noting the specifications of each power bank, our testers took them to task.
 As a baseline, we fully charged every power bank right out of the box.
 Then, we set them up to see how many times they could charge an iPhone before depleting their internal battery.

 Between Nick, Katie, and Austin, we vetted 40 different power banks.
 It was a massive undertaking as no two power banks are built the same.
-Yes, during testing, patterns emerged that told us which power bank should be more durable.
-In some cases, based on the inputs and outputs alone, we determined which power banks were going to make it past the first round of testing because they indicated a higher level of efficiency.
+During testing, patterns emerged that told us which power bank should be more durable.
+In some cases, based on the inputs and outputs alone, we determined which power banks would make it past the first round of testing because they indicated a higher efficiency level.

-Some of our top picks for power banks (top to bottom): B: Skullcandy Fat Stash 2, Anker Powercore Slim, and Nestout Outdoor; (photo/Nick LeFort)
+Some of our top picks for power banks (top to bottom): B: Skullcandy Fat Stash 2 and Nestout Outdoor; (photo/Nick LeFort)

 Buyer’s Guide: How to Choose a Power Bank